CHill-Three/chill-three.github.io/README.md

 <!-- Title -->
 # CHill-Three's github.io Projects Homepage
 Hey there!
-Welcome to my first repository created on (7/20/2020)<br/>
+Welcome to my github.io Projects repository created on July 20, 2020.<br/>
 This is the homepage for my list of program project repositories and helpful resources.<br/>
 Scroll down below and click on a resource to explore more.<br/>